Microsoft Intune Analytics: Reports, Endpoint Analytics & BI

 Create and Fill AAD Group based on an local attributes

-There is often the need to create an AAD group based on a local registry key or another attribute to make more specific accesses, to use this group for access rights to an application or many other usecases.
-How you can do this with the help of endpoint analytics and azure automation I will show you in this blog post.
-In my blog I show you how to do this with the example of device manufacture for sure we already have this info in Intune but it is an example how this work.
+There is often the need to create a Microsoft Entra ID (formerly Azure AD) group based on a local registry key or another attribute to make more specific access decisions, to use this group for access rights to an application or many other use cases.
+In this blog post I will show you how to do this with the help of Endpoint Analytics and Azure Automation.
+In my blog I show you how to do this with the example of device manufacturer; of course we already have this info in Intune, but it is just an example of how this works.
 Of course you can also do this with anything else you can read out on a client.

 Read More »